Creating a text template

 - Optimise the size and resolution of the image

+- Select Retain resolution to keep the original resolution when resizing.
+Reducing the size improves the image quality.
 Retain resolution to keep the original resolution when resizing.
 Reducing the size improves the image quality.

+- The option Retain proportions is enabled by default.
+Disable it to change the length and width ratio of the original.
 Retain proportions is enabled by default.
 Disable it to change the length and width ratio of the original.

 - Adjust Width and Height of the image in cm.